H-Indiana-Holdsworth/todo-app-react/plan.md

 - [x] displays a form with inputs to enter a task
 - [x] has a handle submit that calls createTask on submit
   - [x] call createTask fxn
-- [ ] gives state to isCompleted with an initial value of false

 ### TaskList.js

-- Displays a list of Tasks
+- [x] Displays a list of Tasks
-  - returns a list of tasks with a getTask fxn
+  - [x] returns a list of tasks with a getTask fxn